-In 1611, the Prince Bishop of Eichstätt in Germany was already terminally ill when he determined to record for posterity the spectacular garden he’d created at his palace in Bavaria with plants from around the world.
-Hundreds of his favourite flowers were carefully drawn and engraved as they bloomed through the four seasons.
+In 1611, Johann Konrad von Gemmingen, Prince Bishop of Eichstätt in Germany, determined to record for posterity the spectacular garden that he had created at his palace in Bavaria with plants from around the world.
+Hundreds of flowers were carefully drawn and engraved as they bloomed through the four seasons.
 Published in 1613, the finished catalogue was the largest and most magnificent florilegium ever made.
-Sadly, the prince bishop never lived to see it, as he died the year before.
+Sadly, the Prince Bishop never lived to see it, as he died the year before.

 What does ‘Hortus Eystettensis’ mean?